Topash15/bug-free-goggles/Develop/gist-template.md

  Why can't we use a star quantifier in this case?
 The star will grab the entire section of the URL that we want, *but* the star quantifier will also allow for nothing to be selected.
 Our expression would recognize any lowercase text that follows a period as a URL if we used the star.
 The plus requires at least one character to match *and* it will grab all that follows within the parameters.

 Now for our last quantifier.
 The star quantifier let us select 0 or more instances of our token, the plus quantifier lets us select 1 or more instances, and the optional quantifier lets us select 0 or 1 instance.
 What if we want a string that's a certain length?
 Let's take a look at the part of the expression that is grabbing the "com" section of our link.
 That group looks like: "([a-z\.]{2,6})" Those curly brackets are the key.
 The 2 and 6 signify that we want between 2 and 6 characters for this group.
 With this quantifier, the first number is the minimum amount and the second is the maximum.
-If you want to jus tset a minimum, you can put a single number followed by a comma in the curly brackets like so: {2,}
+If you want to just set a minimum, you can put a single number followed by a comma in the curly brackets like so: {2,}

 ### OR Operator